-Once you're happy with the results, just tap the check mark in the bottom right.
-Drive will ask you where to save it and what to name it, and after you tap "save" in the bottom right corner, it should be there.
+Once you're happy with the results, just tap the checkmark in the bottom right.
+Drive will ask you where to save it in Google Drive and what to name it.
+After you tap "Save" in the bottom right corner, it should be there.
 Congrats, you've just made a PDF with your phone.

 Google Drive can do OCR, but it's a separate function.